Soma-dev0808/weather-app/README.md

 ## Why I created this app

-This app is to show my skill of developing. <br>
-I've been developing a web application and mobile application uging some languages such as React.js and NativeScript.
-Threfore I wanted to show my skill with this application. <br>
+This app was mainly created to show my skill in both web and mobile development.
+I've used some languages such as React.js and Nativescript, therefore showing the level of skill I have with these languages.

-This application was developed using React.js and Node.js which helps to show my developing skill for frontend and backend.
-In the node.js side, I created some entrypoints to handle some functions such as connecting with LINENotify. <br>
+Both React.js and Node.js are skills used to develop both frontend and backend development.
+In the node.js side, I created some entrypoints to handle some functions such as connecting with LINENotify.

-I also have some experience with using cloud platform, threfore I integrated firebase for authentication and AWS for managing production server.
+I also have some experience with using Cloud platform, threfore I integrated firebase for authentication and AWS for managing production server.

 ## What technology I used